 - Aerial tram rides (included in lift ticket, but can also be purchased separately)

-- Summer activities include golf, biking, hiking, climbing walls, disk golf, roller skating and more.
+- Summer activities include golf, biking, hiking, swimming in pools and waterfalls, hot tub at High Camp, climbing walls, disk golf, roller skating and more.

 You can also enjoy ice skating, cross-country skiing, fire pits, games, sledding and other great family-friendly entertainment and restaurants at Squaw Creek.
 Our frog family sipped hot chocolate and coffee for free during the weekend mornings.
 The ski concierge (near the shuttle stop and lift) means never having to carry equipment very far.
 They also have cubbies to keep your regular shoes so you do not have to walk far in ski boots.
 If you plan to spend time in the village or go tubing after skiing, you might want to take the shuttle and store your shoes in a locker in the village.